Cambridge’s Work to Address Root Causes of Poor Health Gains National Attention

 February 21, 2013

-Cambridge, MA — Cambridge is one of six winners nationwide of the inaugural Robert Wood Johnson Foundation (RWJF) Roadmaps to Health Prize.
+Cambridge, MA — Cambridge is one of six winners nationwide of the inaugural Robert Wood Johnson Foundation (RWJF) Culture of Health Prize (formerly called the Roadmaps to Health Prize).
 The prize honors outstanding community partnerships across the United States that are helping residents lead healthier lives.

 The community has received a cash prize of $25,000 in recognition of its efforts and was honored on Feb.
 20 at an event held at the Robert Wood Johnson Foundation in Princeton, New Jersey.
 The city of Cambridge will celebrate this achievement during National Public Health Week in April.